A Unified Theory of Diversity in Ensemble Learning: Understanding Diversity with Bregman Divergences

 \end{restatable}

-The final term is now dependent on the target $\vectory$.
-For this reason we avoid using the name ``diversity'', and instead refer to it as a ``dependency'' term.
-We emphasise that we make no claims about the {\em empirical} superiority of one combiner versus another.
-We simply observe that the centroid combiner is the {\em only} case where diversity is independent of $y$.
+This is very similar to \autoref{the:crossentropydiversity}, except that the final term here is dependent on the label $\vectory$.
+To distinguish these, we avoid using the name ``diversity'', and instead refer to it as a ``dependency'' term.

 \cite{gupta2022ensembling} also studied properties of ensemble bias/variance with an arithmetic mean combiner, showing that (under an i.i.d. model assumption), the ensemble variance is always reduced.
 At the same time, they raised a concern, that this may potentially increase the ensemble bias (above the average bias), dependent on the label distribution.
 Our proposition adds insight: the overall expected loss will {\em always} be less than the average.
 Thus, even if there is an increase in ensemble bias, it is always more than compensated by the reduction in ensemble variance, leading to lower overall expected loss.